 I dedicate this story to the loving memory of Robert Bruce Young Jr., former Director, Greenpeace – Ann Arbor.
-I am predestined to work for him, for God wanted to prepare my mind to begin a spiritual journey depending upon hope and comfort in finding Divine Mercy, Grace, and Compassion as the basis for man’s existence at any given place, under any kind of circumstances.
+I am predestined to work for him, for God wanted to prepare my mind to begin a spiritual journey depending upon hope and comfort to find Divine Mercy, Grace, and Compassion as the basis for the man’s existence at any given place and time, under any kind of circumstances.

 Historically the phrase “In God We Trust” started appearing on coins minted in United States since the times of American Civil War.
 Legislation to provide “In God We Trust” as the national motto was approved on July 11, 1955.
 The Act of Congress in 1956 is codified as Federal Law in the U.S. Code at 36 U.S.C.
 302 and it mandates appearance of “In God We Trust” phrase on all coins and paper currency of the United States of America.

 MY JOURNEY TO SULTANATE OF OMAN: